singaround/songbook/songs/wild-goose-shanty-wild-goose-shanty.md

 I said how are you doing this morning\
 ***Ranzo my boys, oh Ranzo Ray***\
-She said none the better for the seeing of you\
+She said "none the better for the seeing of you\
 ***Ranzo my boys, oh Ranzo Ray***

 >***Ranzo, you'll rue the day...***

-You broke my heart oh you broke it full sore\
+"You broke my heart oh you broke it full sore\
 ***Ranzo, my boys, oh Ranzo Ray***\
-If I sail like the wild goose, you'll break it no more\
+If I sail like the wild goose, you'll break it no more"\
 ***Ranzo, my boys, oh Ranzo Ray***

 >***Ranzo, you'll rue the day...***